ircubic/ircubic.github.io/_posts/2016-04-22-we_are_the_namers.md

 sent by Alpha and Omega
 to make life

-Like the occultists of old
+Like the occultists of old,
-and shamans before them
+and shamans before them,
-We use the names to form the chaos and incantations to give them meaning
+We use names to form the chaos, and incantations to construct their meaning

-Many methods and tools exist
+Many methods and tools exist,
-arcane and otherwise
+arcane and otherwise,
-many different schools of thought and things over which to squabble but at the end there always is
+many different schools of thought and things over which to squabble, but at the end there always is

-the names
+the names.

-The names which Bind
+The names that Bind
-The names which Shape
+The names that Shape
-The names that imbue Meaning
-and last we have
+The names that imbue the Meaning and last we have
 The names that grant
 Control over the chaos